 Time by William S. Burroughs and Brion Gysin (signed, limited)

-This copy of Time is #40 of 100 copies signed and numbered by William S. Burroughs and Brion Gysin, C Press, 1965, saddle stitched, Vg+ copy 8.5×11” with some tanning to a few pages at the center due to the insertion of a Berkeley Barb four page Burroughs subject insert (removed but on yellowed newsprint included with book and safely preserved in acrylic holder).
-This 1974 ephemera includes “Do Not Disturb the Mongrels” by Burroughs, a two page interview by Allen Ginsberg with John Tytell (all about Burroughs) and a one page S.Clay Wilson 12 panel comix: “The Boy Inside” inspired by Burroughs.
+This copy of Time is #40 of 100 copies signed and numbered by William S. Burroughs and Brion Gysin, saddle stitched, Vg+ fine copy with some tanning to a couple pages due to the insertion of a Berkeley Barb four page insert (removed but included and safely preserved).
+This rare piece of ephemera includes “Do Not Disturb the Mongrels” by Burroughs, a two page spread interview by Allen Ginsberg with John Tytell all about Burroughs, and a one page S.Clay Wilson 12 panel comix “The Boy Inside” inspired by Burroughs’ writing.

 $ 1,500.00